Dreams of medicine and pills: the small capsules with which your life asks what exactly you lack

 Today, name aloud or on paper what kind of support you would like to receive right now (a conversation, a day off, a touch, the knowledge that someone sees your efforts).
 Simply to acknowledge is already a step.
 Then think to whom you could turn with this.
 The Inner Child recognizes such acknowledgments as respect for the need, and in later dreams less often places you before an empty pharmacy window.

-You are given a pill or medicine, and they insist that you take it.
-Perhaps a doctor, someone close, a stranger, a system.
+You are given a pill or a medicine, and they insist that you take it.
+Perhaps a doctor, someone close to you, a stranger, a system.
 You are not sure you want to, or you definitely do not want to, but you are persuaded, deceived, forced.
-In the body — tension: my boundaries are now under threat, and someone is deciding for me what to do with me.
+Tension lives in the body: my boundaries are now under threat, and someone is deciding for me what to do with me.

-Your Guardian speaks here — the part that watches that only what you have consciously let in enters your body and your mind.
-The dream comes when in your reality pressure is being placed on you: medical (and here it can be justified), family (where they “prescribe” decisions for you), professional (where “you must” do what does not inwardly suit you), ideological (where others’ views are fed in the form of “the right medicine”).
-The Guardian shows: you have a right to your own consent.
+Against this pressure your Guardian holds firm — the part that watches to make sure only what you have consciously let in enters your body and your mind.
+The dream comes when, in your reality, pressure is being placed on you: medical (and here it can be justified), family (where they “prescribe” decisions for you), professional (where “you must” do what does not inwardly suit you), ideological (where other people’s views are fed to you in the form of “the right medicine”).
+The Guardian shows you that you have a right to your own consent.

-If those close insist — their care may have real grounds, and it is worth honestly working through, not going along out of politeness alone.
-If strangers press — an attack on the boundaries is going on in your life right now, and it is worth defending them, even if “awkward.”
-If for the first time in the dream you firmly refuse — the skill “my body — my decision” has grown in you, and this is a great mature resource.
+If those close to you insist, their care may have real grounds, and it is worth honestly working through it rather than going along out of politeness alone.
+If strangers press, an attack on your boundaries is going on in your life right now, and it is worth defending them, even if it feels “awkward.”
+If, for the first time in the dream, you firmly refuse, the skill “my body — my decision” has grown in you, and this is a great mature resource.

 Ask yourself: “Who or what in my present life is trying to ‘prescribe’ decisions or a way of life to me without my real consent — and how can I say so calmly and clearly?”